mastrudwick/intro-to-dsml/week1/README.md

 # Python for Data Science

-Getting familiar with some Python libraries which is used heavily for Data Science and Machine Learning.
+Getting familiar with some **Python libraries (pandas, numpy, matplotlib)** which are used heavily for Data Science and Machine Learning tasks.

 Date: TBD